latamkeys-community/resources/3dprint/README.md

-# 3D Printed resources
+# 3D Printed Resources

-This is a collection of 3D printed resources submitted by the community.
-If you have a 3D printed resource you would like to share, please submit a pull request.
+Welcome to the collection of 3D printed resources submitted by our community!
+If you have a 3D printed resource you'd like to share, please submit a pull request following the guidelines in [CONTRIBUTING.md](../CONTRIBUTING.md).

-### How to use 3D Print resources files?
+### Using 3D Printed Resource Files

-If you have a 3D printer, you can use the 3D printed resources files to print your own keyboard parts.
-If you don't have a 3D printer, you can use the 3D printed resources files to send to a 3D printing service.
-Keep in mind that 3D printing services may charge you for printing the parts and shipping the parts to you.
+If you own a 3D printer, you can use these resource files to print your own keyboard parts.
+If you don't have a 3D printer, you can still utilize these files by sending them to a 3D printing service.
+Keep in mind that some services may charge a fee for printing and shipping the parts to you.

-Most of the 3D printed resources files are in the STL format, which is the most common 3D printing format.
-If you are using a 3D printing service, you can upload the STL files to the service and order the parts to be printed.
+Most of the resource files are in the STL format, which is a commonly used 3D printing format.
+To use them with a 3D printing service, simply upload the STL files and place an order for the parts to be printed.

-If you have any questions about an individual 3D printed resource, please contact the person who submitted the resource or join the [Latamkeys Discord Server](https://discord.gg/latamkeys) and ask in the `#3d-diy-handwire` channel.
+If you have any questions about an individual resource, feel free to contact the person who submitted it or join the [Latamkeys Discord Server](https://discord.gg/latamkeys) and ask in the `#3d-diy-handwire` channel.

-### How to contribute to the 3D Printed resources?
+### Contributing to the 3D Printed Resources

-If you have a 3D printed resource you would like to share, please submit a pull request.
-Please follow the [contributing guidelines](../CONTRIBUTING.md) when submitting a pull request.
+We welcome contributions to this collection of 3D printed resources.
+If you have a resource you'd like to share, please submit a pull request following the guidelines in [CONTRIBUTING.md](../CONTRIBUTING.md).